Skip to Content

 • Addresses (encoded as base58)

-• BigInts (encoded as 8-byte little-endian)
+• BigInts (encoded as 8-byte little-endian by default, or big-endian if useBigEndian is true)

 Returns